 Camera ID System generated Camera ID.
-Description Enter a description to identify this camera. Туре Select from one of the following camera types: Generic Vanderbilt CCIC1410 Vanderbilt CFMC1315 Camera IP Enter the IP address of the camera.
+Description Enter a description to identify this camera. Туре Select from one of the following camera types: • Generic • Vanderbilt CCIC1410 • Vanderbilt CFMC1315 Camera IP Enter the IP address of the camera.
 Camera Port Enter the TCP port the camera listens on.
 Default is 80.
 Note: The CCIC1410 camera can only be used over port 80 only.
 Username Vanderbilt CCIC1410 and CFMC1315 cameras only.
 Enter a login username for the camera which will be added to the command string below when the Update Cmd.
-String button is pressed.
+String button is clicked.

 Password Vanderbilt CCIC1410 and CFMC1315 cameras only.
 Enter a login password for the camera which will be added to the command string below when the Update Cmd.
-String button is pressed.
+String button is clicked.
 Command String Enter the command string to be sent to the HTTP server on the camera in order to obtain images.
 This string should include the user name and password for the camera.
 Consult the camera documentation for the specific string required for the camera type selected.
-SPC Pro can configure this automatically if connected to a Vanderbilt CCIC1410 or CFMC1315 camera over a LAN.
 The default command string for a Vanderbilt CCIC1410 or CFMC1315 camera with no password is "/cgi-bin/stilljpeg".
-Pre-event images Enter the number of pre-event images to record (0 - 16).
+Pre-event images Enter the number of pre-event images to record (0-16).
 Default is 8.
-Pre-event interval Enter the time interval, in seconds, between pre-event images (1 - 10).
+Pre-event interval Enter the time interval, in seconds, between pre-event images (1-10).
 Default is 1 second.
-Post-event images Enter the number of post-event images to record $(0 - 16)$ .
+Post-event images Enter the number of post-event images to record (0-16).
 Default is 8.
-Post-event interval Enter the time interval, in seconds, between post-event images, in seconds (1 - 10).
+Post-event interval Enter the time interval, in seconds, between post-event images, in seconds (1-10).
 Default is 1 second.